p-abdolmaleki/ollama-openrouter-rag-chatbot/README.md

 * 🗂️ Multi-chat history stored in MongoDB
 * 🔁 Persistent context and memory
 * 🧪 Ready for further backend upgrades
+* 🆕 RESTful API for chat, upload, and management

 ---